11 Yellowstone Photography Tips

 Packed with stunning scenery, captivating wildlife, and incredible natural wonders, Yellowstone National Park is a dream destination for both professional and amateur photographers.
-No matter which part of the park you’re touring, photo ops are around every corner.
-Share them on your Instagram feed or decorate your home or office with your framed prints for the ultimate one-of-a-kind park souvenir – no matter what you choose to do with the photos you take at Yellowstone, they’ll be treasured and enjoyed for years to come.
+No matter which part of the park you are touring, photo ops are around every corner.
+Share them on your Instagram feed or decorate your home or office with your framed prints for the ultimate one-of-a-kind park souvenir – no matter what you choose to do with the Yellowstone National Park photos you take, they’ll be treasured and enjoyed for years to come.

 Experiment with framing your subjects in different ways.
 Remember the “rule of thirds” – rather than centering your subject in the middle of a photo, try placing them slightly off-center for a different, more interesting perspective.

 If you’re photographing people, keep your back to the sun.
 This will help you to avoid situations where your subjects are dark silhouettes against a bright background.
 Try to shoot so that people are lit from the side to minimize squinting into direct sunlight.

 Consider a Polarizing Filter

 Polarizing camera filters can help reduce the glare from bodies of water, darken skies, and adjust the balance of light in a photo.
 Many nature photographers use polarizing filters to capture brilliant outdoor images.
 If you’re using Instagram to edit your photos of Yellowstone National Park, Valencia is an ideal filter for replicating the look of a polarizer.